Welcome From The President

 The location advantages we offer are globally unique.
 What other location can offer your company the ability to take advantage of the best of two workforces, two legal systems, two sets of trade policies and agreements, two currencies, and the ability to manufacture products made in the United States or Mexico with one management team?

 It is not just our location that makes us an attractive option for your next business expansion.
 When you look at the two most important factors impacting your business success: cost and availability of a skilled and trainable workforce, we really shine.

-With a current manufacturing labor force of over 136,000 an average age of 29 years and an annual population growth rate of between 1.0% and 2.0%, labor availability will not be an issue.
-As you look for skilled labor and skills training, we continuously have over 62,000 students enrolled in University, Community College and Technical programs in the metro area.
+With a current labor force of over 1.02 million, a manufacturing labor force of over 136,000,a median age of 29 years and an annual population growth rate of between 1% and 2%, labor availability will not be an issue.
+As you look for skilled labor and skills training, we continuously have a future workforce (K-12) of over 200,000, and over 62,000 students enrolled in University, Community College and Technical programs in the metro area.
 Many are certified by National or International Academic, Trade and Industrial Organizations.

 As you look at operating costs, McAllen is consistently ranked as having one of the lowest costs-of-living in the United States, and in the latest Boston Consulting Group Manufacturing Cost-Competitiveness Index, Mexico continues to have one of the most competitive manufacturing bases in the world.

 Add to the lower cost structure, the benefits of Mexico's trade agreements with approximately 45 nations; an extremely strong work ethic and our international location can provide your company with operational flexibility and opportunity for long-term success few other locations can offer.

 If the McAllen /Reynosa International metro looks as good to you as it has for the hundreds of international companies that have relocated or expanded here, let us help you take a closer look.